exercism/common-lisp/exercises/shared/.docs/help.md

 with the REPL; making iterative coding and testing very easy.

 ## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+It's possible to submit an incomplete solution so you can ask for mentoring to help you come to the correct solution.

 [awesome-cl-communities]: https://github.com/GustavBertram/awesome-common-lisp-learning#online-community
 [slime]: https://github.com/slime/slime